coderefinery/train-the-trainer/_episodes/03-teaching-style.md

 exercises: 30
 questions:
   - "What pedagogical concepts underpin CodeRefinery and Carpentry workshops?"
-  - "What is reverse instructional design?"
+  - "How to get and give feedback?"
+  - "Who are the CodeRefinery learners?"
+  - "Why is it important to define learning objectives?"
 objectives:
+  - "Explain The Carpentries and CodeRefinery approaches to teaching"
   - "Understand what is meant by feedback, cognitive development, mental models and reverse instructional design"
   - "Explain and practice important pedagogical concepts"
 keypoints:
-  - "The Carpentry approach to teaching is based on research-based principles for how people learn"
   - "CodeRefinery lessons and teaching build on these principles"
 ---

-# Carpentries approach to teaching
+# The Carpentries and CodeRefinery approaches to teaching

 Here we will give you a very short overview of the Carpentries approach to teaching and highlight parts that are most important for teaching CodeRefinery lessons.